TRT100 - Reality Tourism

 |Schools offering this subject|

-One credit towards the Tourism and Travel Diploma and the Tourism-Travel Operations Certificate.
+One credit towards the Tourism and Travel Diploma Program and the Tourism and Travel Services Certificate.

 Upon successful completion of this subject the student will be able to:

-1. Identify and describe the five sectors of the tourism industry.
+1. Identify and describe the eight sectors of the tourism industry.